 5 star rating for Northeast Point by Visit Turks and Caicos Islands

-The vibrant ocean colours off Northeast Point.
+The vibrant ocean colors off Northeast Point.

 The far northern end of Salt Cay, this scenic area offers low rocky cliffs and small beaches.
 When the weather is calm, the

-snorkelling here is excellent.
+snorkeling here is excellent.